 After collecting data from each waterway, in-house tests were completed to obtain the pH, conductivity, salinity, and total dissolved solids readings.
 The water samples from the field water were poured into small cups for testing.
 The pH meter was calibrated in distilled water and a pH tablet set for a certain pH reading, an example of this would be a pH reading of 10.0.
-The pocket tester is a self-calibrated meter thus there was no need for the team to calibrated.
+The pocket tester, which is used to test for salinity, conductivity, and total dissolved solids, is a self-calibrated meter thus there was no need for the team to calibrated.
+Each meter was placed in the water sample to obtain readings and then recorded.